-Spaceport America will also be the venue for the annual X Prize Cup in which rocketeers will compete in a 21st century version of the great aviation races of old.
-The 1,433-meter (4,700-ft) elevation of the site will save on the amount of jet fuel it takes to get the spacecraft to the proper altitude for launch from their mothercraft.
+Spaceport America will also be the venue for the annual X Prize Cup in which rocketeers will compete in a twenty-first century version of the great aviation races of old.
+The 1,433-m (4,700-ft) elevation of the site will save on the amount of jet fuel it takes to get the spacecraft to the proper altitude for launch from their mothercraft.
 The first X Prize Cup was held in 2005 and attracted as many as 20,000 visitors.

-Plans call eventually for a full launch complex, a 3,600-meter runway and aviation facility, a payload assembly complex, futuristic terminal (see below), and other site infrastructure, construction of which is scheduled to begin in 2008.
+Plans call eventually for a full launch complex, a 3,600-m runway and aviation facility, a payload assembly complex, futuristic terminal (see below), and other site infrastructure, construction of which is scheduled to begin in 2008.

 According to a study released in December 2005 by aerospace industry consultant Futron Corporation, the Spaceport America could generate as much as $750m per year by 2020.

 New Mexico is not the only state working on a spaceport.
 Texas, California, Florida and Virginia also have projects, mostly on military bases.
 In the United States, only Spaceport America is being designed from the ground up for commercial space ventures.
 However, similar facilities are being planned in Singapore and the United Arab Emirates.